-Excellent market access and debt management
+Excellent market access, debt management and strong liquidity levels

 The city has excellent access to capital markets because of its sophisticated state treasury and excellent liquidity management.
-In the money markets, if needed, Berlin has access to the German state financing agency (BRD Finanzagentur GmbH); the inter-Länder liquidity pool, whereby individual Länder offer their surplus cash to other Länder; and a (uncommitted) credit facility with a commercial bank to meet intraday needs.
+In addition, in the money markets, if needed, Berlin has access to the German state financing agency (BRD Finanzagentur GmbH); the inter-Länder liquidity pool, whereby individual Länder offer their surplus cash to other Länder; and a (uncommitted) credit facility with a commercial bank to meet intraday needs.
 Despite considerable refinancing needs, Berlin benefits from low borrowing costs.
-This reflects investors'

-willingness to fund the German Länder because of their perceived status as safe havens, comparable with the German sovereign.
+This reflects investors' willingness to fund the German Länder because of their perceived status as safe havens, comparable with the German sovereign.
 Berlin, as a long-established issuer, has the particular advantage of a broad investor base.